Get to know Greece away from beach holidays

-When snow falls, an even more special thing happens in Greece: the ski centers open.
-Most foreigners do not know that Greece has ski centres but in fact, there are more than 10 such centers all over the country.
+When snow falls, there is an even more special thing happens in Greece: the ski centers open.
+Most foreigners do not know that Greece has ski centers but in fact, there are more than 10 such centers all over the country.
 The most popular are the ski centers in Mount Parnassus, in Vasilitsa Grevena, in Tria Pente Pigadia Naoussa, in Chania of Pelion and more.
 Of course, these are small ski centers in comparison to the famous ski centers in central Europe, however, they become very popular in winter with fans of ski and snowboard.

 # Christmas Theme Parks

 Many Christmas theme parks open during the holiday season, usually from late November until early January.
 Such Christmas parks are found in various towns all over the country.
-They are not as large as the parks in famous Christmas destinations, but they give a cheerful atmosphere in the popular Greek winter destinations.
+They are not as large as the parks with Christmas destinations, but they give a cheerful atmosphere in the popular Greek winter destinations.
 They include kiosks with traditional products and Christmas decorations, kiosks with elves and Santa Claus, workshops for biscuits and candies, fairy tale narrations, and many other activities.

 Such very famous Christmas parks in Greece are: